2005 Atlantic hurricane season: Hurricane Maria

 A powerful tropical wave moved off the coast of Africa on August 27.
 As it moved west into the Atlantic, it became more organized and the system developed into Tropical Depression Fourteen about midway between Cape Verde and the Lesser Antilles on September 1.
-Shear from an upper-level low to the southwest slowed the development of the storm and caused uncertainties in forecasts, as some models indicated that the depression would dissipate and others that it would become a hurricane.
+Shear from an upper-level low to the southwest slowed the development.
 The depression gradually strengthened as it moved to the northwest across the open Atlantic Ocean, becoming Tropical Storm Maria on September 2 and reaching hurricane strength on September 4.
 In the central Atlantic, Hurricane Maria continued to strengthen in favorable conditions, and on September 5 briefly became a Category 3 hurricane with 115 mph winds while 480 mi east of Bermuda.
 Increasing shear and cooler waters caused the storm to rapidly weaken to a minimal hurricane on September 7.
 The interaction with a trough caused Maria to restrengthen slightly, as it curved to the northeast, moving around the subtropical ridge.
 Maria then weakened to a tropical storm, transitioning into an extratropical cyclone on September 10.
 The former hurricane restrengthened over the northern Atlantic Ocean, only to weaken again as the storm passed south of Iceland.
 On September 14, the extratropical storm that was once Maria merged with another extratropical storm while approaching Norway.

 The remnants of Maria brought resulted in heavy rainfall to Norway, triggering a landslide in Bergen that killed three people and injured seven others.

 Hurricane Nate

-A tropical wave left Africa on August 30 and moved into the southwestern Atlantic, where subsequent interaction with an upper-level low led to the genesis of a tropical depression south-southwest of Bermuda on September 5.
-This depression quickly intensified into Tropical Storm Nate, which moved slowly northeastward.
+A tropical depression formed on September 5 south-southwest of Bermuda on September 5.
+It quickly intensified into Tropical Storm Nate, which moved slowly northeastward.
 On September 7, Nate intensified into the seventh hurricane of the season.
 A day later, the hurricane passed southeast of Bermuda, where it produced wind gusts of 50 mph.
-Early on September 9, Nate attained peak winds of 90 mph as it accelerated northeastward ahead of a trough.
-The same trough created unfavorable conditions, causing Nate to weaken quickly back to tropical storm status.
-On September 10, Nate transitioned into an extratropical storm which was absorbed by a larger extratropical storm near the Azores on September 13.
+Early on September 9, Nate attained peak winds of 90 mph, before weakening due to an approaching trough.
+On September 10, Nate transitioned into an extratropical storm, which was absorbed by a larger extratropical storm near the Azores on September 13.

 Canadian Navy ships headed to the U.S. Gulf Coast to help in the aftermath of Hurricane Katrina were slowed down trying to avoid Nate and Ophelia.
 Rip currents caused by hurricanes Nate and Maria killed one person in New Jersey and severely injured another person.